 - Upside - the advantageous component of something

 - Urgency - something requiring fast or swift action

 - Usefulness - the quality of being helpful or beneficial

 - Utensil - a tool used for cooking, eating, or other useful purposes

 Did you know there are over 10 different types of nouns?
 If a noun is referring to a person or place, it’s likely acting as a proper noun (e.g. Melanie, Savannah, Alaska, Spain, and Highclere Castle).
 An example of that would be, "Uruguay is a beautiful haven for artists and writers."

 The opposite of a proper noun is a common noun.
 These nouns refer to general, unspecified things.
 In the example above, Uruguay is a proper noun.
 But, if that line simply read, "The country is a beautiful haven," you'd know the subject was a common noun.
 Common nouns are neither capitalized nor specific.

 Then, there are compound nouns (e.g., uproar and underworld), countable nouns, possessive nouns, and pronouns.
 It’s common to see both nouns and pronouns in a single sentence: "Ursula stopped the car and jumped out to hug her.”

+The vowel U isn’t quite as popular as its comrades A, E, I, and O. But, it can be the underpinning, or foundation, for your next short story or poem.
 If you’re ready to dabble in a little storytelling, why not see if you can pair a couple of your U-nouns with these S-nouns.
 The letter S is certainly a popular member of the alphabet.
 Perhaps one of these short story examples will be just the push you need to rise from underdog to published author.